Rya8n/guitar_chord_recognition/README.md

 # guitar_chord_recognition
 Dataset not included.
-Refer to the code and use your own data.
+Read the README file, refer to the code and use your own data.